A 44-minute periodic radio transient in a supernova remnant: Emission Characters

-In the wide-pulse mode, pulses are typically strong, with widths around 200--250~s, whereas in the narrow-pulse mode, the pulses are much weaker, with widths of roughly 40--100~s.
+In the wide-pulse mode, pulses are typically strong, with widths around 200--250~s, whereas in the narrow-pulse mode, the pulses are much weaker, with widths of roughly 40--100~s, as shown in the pulse stack figures Fig.\ref{supernova} and Fig.\ref{profile}.
 For most cases, the pulses remain consistent in both profile and strength, as shown in Fig.\ref{profile}.
-However, we observed a significant disruption of this stability by dramatic changes on MJD 60439, where flux and profiles dramatically changed, as shown in Fig.\ref{mode_change}.
+However, we observed a significant disruption of this stability on MJD 60439, where flux and profiles dramatically changed, as shown in Fig.\ref{mode_change}.
 This sequence captures a transition from narrow-pulse to wide-pulse mode and back, with two strong wide pulses occurring within the narrow-pulse duration.
 Predictably, clear circular polarization components appeared at a fixed phase of the corresponding wide-mode pulse.
 The temporal evolution of the emission---from strong, wide pulses to weak, narrow ones, and eventually to quiescence---suggests a dynamic process of particle accumulation and outward flow within the magnetosphere.

 The dwarf pulse of DART J1832-0911 (illustrated in Fig.\ref{fast}) appears to be similar to those observed in some pulsars during their nulling states \cite{chen2023strong,yan2024dwarf}.
-These sporadic, brief bursts are thought to arise from raindrops of particles formed via pair production close to the neutron star surface.
-That is, a gap model is the underlying mechanism responsible for the radio emission characteristics of LPT DART J1832-0911.
+These sporadic, brief bursts are attributed to the emission from one or a few ``raindrops'' of particles generated through pair production in a fragile spark gap within the pulsar's magnetosphere, close to the neutron star's surface \cite{chen2023strong,yan2024dwarf}.
+That is, a gap model is the underlying mechanism responsible for the radio emission characteristics of DART J1832-0911.
+Given the extended duration of the pulse components in the LPT, it is possible that such dwarf pulses may be prevalent throughout the entire radiation phase.

-\subsection{Polarization Characteristics}
+\section{Polarization Characteristics}